Sayan505/FAT12-Bootloader/README.md

-# DOS16 Real Mode DOS
+# DOS16: A Real Mode DOS
 A simple 16 bit DOS capable of booting from a 1.44MB floppy.

 ## Requirements for building